 14:00 At around 2pm you will set off for your Rhino tracking with an experienced Rhino Fund Uganda ranger.
 The total tracking time will vary according to where the rhinos are currently situated within the sanctuary but you will be able to enjoy an hour in the close vicinity of the rhinos once found.
 After you have finished tracking you will return to your accommodation, where dinner will be served.

-Murchison Falls National Park is Uganda’s oldest and largest conservation area, covering an area of 3,840 Km² and home to over 451 bird species, including the highly sought after and rare shoebill stork and a total of 76 different mammal species, including the highest concentration of Rothschild’s giraffe in the world.
+Murchison Falls National Park is Uganda’s oldest and largest conservation area, covering an area of 3,840 Km².
+The park is home to over 451 bird species (including the highly sought after and rare shoebill stork) and 76 different mammal species, including giraffe (which cannot be viewed in Queen Elizabeth National Park).
 Other game sightings regularly include lion, elephant, hippo, leopard, buffalo, hyena, warthog and various antelope.
-Arguably the highlight of this trip is the mighty River Nile, which bisects the park and is forced through an 8m² wide cleft in the rock at Murchison Falls, plunging into the Devil’s Cauldron below.

 6:00 You’ll be up and out early for the chance of spotting one of the most sought after birds in Uganda: the Shoebill Stork.
 Ziwa Rhino Sanctuary affords a rare opportunity to observe these prehistoric looking birds which nest within their wetland.
 Water birds are plentiful and this early morning canoe safari at Ziwa is a must for anyone who loves nature or is interested in birding.
 Your canoe trip should take between 3 to 4 hours, after which you will return to the guest house for a hearty brunch before heading on to Murchison.